 YOGURT FOR YO-GUT

-A sluggish digestive system is a prime candidate for bad breath.
+A sluggish digestive system is a prime candidate for foul breath.
 Probiotics such as yogurt, sauerkraut (fermented cabbage), kimchi and miso, and even pickles are great remedies to help your digestive system.
-These foods contain lactobacillus, which is a type of bacteria that helps the body absorb nutrients and keep a healthy balance of good bacteria and eliminate the volatile sulfur compounds (VSCs) responsible for causing bad breath.
+These foods contain lactobacillus, which is a type of bacteria that helps the body absorb nutrients and keep a healthy balance of good bacteria and eliminate the volatile sulfur compounds (VSCs) responsible for causing bad breath odors.
 They help treat conditions like diarrhea, lactose intolerance, eczema, asthma, vaginal infections, and irritable bowel syndrome.
-Taking a tablespoon of apple cider vinegar mixed with water will also help your system.
+Taking a tablespoon of apple cider vinegar mixed with water will also help your system and reduced bad breath.

 MUNCH ON THE CRUNCH

-Soft and sticky food tends to get stuck on the teeth (and doesn’t help when you give a winning smile on your date and there’s green or brown stuff stuck on your teeth) causing bacteria and bad odor.
-Snacking on fruits and veggies such as apples, carrots, celery, and even cherries scrub your teeth while you eat and help remove the smell of methyl mercaptan, another odorous gas released by mouth bacteria as they digest bits of food.
+Soft and sticky food tends to get stuck on the teeth leading to tooth decay (and doesn’t help when you give a winning smile on your date and there’s green or brown stuff stuck on your teeth) causing the growth of bacteria in your mouth leading to bad odor.
+Snacking on fruits and veggies such as apples, carrots, celery, and even cherries, these foods that fight bad breath also scrub your teeth while you eat and help remove the smell of methyl mercaptan, another odorous gas released by mouth bacteria as they digest bits of food.
 So then next time you go for a lunch or dinner date, order a salad or dish that has one of these foods so you can kiss your date after without food stuck on your teeth and without a worry in the world!

 GREENS FOR THE WIN

-Parsley, spinach and basil curb bad breath as well because the polyphenols found in them break down the smelly sulfur compounds, which are found in onion and garlic.
+Parsley, spinach and basil curb bad breath as well because the polyphenols found in them break down the smelly sulfur compounds, which are found in garlic and onions.
 They are also absolutely delicious, healthy, and full of vitamins!
 It is also a bonus that these greens also give you a healthy glow!

 CURB IT WITH HERBS